 - How long until you reach 1GB: 13.8 hours

 - Per hour: 144MB

 - How long until you reach 1GB: 6.9 hours

-Now that you know how much data Spotify uses, let’s see how the numbers compare to video streaming.
-Watching HD content on Netflix uses up to 3GB of data per hour or as much as 7GB when the resolution gets bumped up to Ultra HD.
-Medium quality (SD) is a lot less data hungry, burning through 0.7GB per hour.
+Now that you know how much data Spotify uses let’s see how the numbers compare to video streaming.
+Watching HD content on Netflix uses up to 3GB of data per hour at high definition or as much as 7GB when the resolution gets bumped up to Ultra HD.
+Medium quality (SD) isn’t as data-intensive, burning through 0.7GB per hour.
 Still, that’s almost five times as much as streaming music with the best sound quality available (320kbps).

 What about Spotify’s competitors?
-Google Play Music and Deezer both offer a maximum audio bitrate of 320kbps, which uses approximately 144MB of data per hour.
+Deezer offers a maximum audio bitrate of 320kbps, which uses approximately 144MB of data per hour.
 So does Tidal, although it also has a Hi-Fi plan with a bitrate of 1.411kbps for improved sound quality.
-It’s a lot more data hungry, using around 635MB per hour.
-Apple Music, on the other hand, has a maximum bitrate of 256kbps, which translates to around 115MB of data per hour.
+It uses quite a bit more data, coming in around 635MB per hour.
+Master Quality streams at a whopping 7.5MB per minute if you really want to kick Tidal into high gear.
+On the other hand, Apple Music and YouTube Music have maximum bitrates of 256kbps, which translates to around 115MB of data per hour.

-An important thing to keep in mind is that Spotify — as well as other streaming services mentioned in this post — lets you download songs to your phone, which means you don’t have to use any data at all when listening to music.
+An important thing to keep in mind is that Spotify and other streaming services mentioned in this post let you download songs to your phone, which means you don’t have to use any data at all when listening to music.